kubernetes/community/sig-autoscaling/charter.md

 #### Code, Binaries and Services

-- Components and utilities that take automated action to scale a component on the cluster
+- Components and utilities that take automated action to scale a component on the cluster (e.g. the horizontal-pod-autoscaler or addon-resizer subproject)

-- Components and utilities that take automated action to scale the cluster itself
+- Components and utilities that take automated action to scale the cluster itself (e.g. the cluster-autoscaler subproject)

-- Special parts of client-go for interacting with with the scaling interfaces used by the HPA (e.g. the polymorphic scale client).
+- Special parts of client-go for interacting with with the scaling interfaces used by the HPA (e.g. the scale-client subproject)

 #### Cross-cutting and Externally Facing Processes